sql-formatter-org/sql-formatter/README.md

 The formatter doesn't even parse the code between these comments.
-So in case there's some SQL that happens to crash SQL Formatter, you can at comment the culprit out (at least until the issue gets fixed in SQL Formatter).
+So in case there's some SQL that happens to crash SQL Formatter, you can comment the culprit out (at least until the issue gets fixed in SQL Formatter).

 ### Placeholders replacement